 The Commission has partnered with the City of West Columbia to expand operations at the City of West Columbia Surface Water Treatment Facility located on Old Cherokee Road in Lexington, SC.
 Also, the Commission has partnered with the City of Cayce to expand operations at the City of Cayce Wastewater Treatment Facility located in the City of Cayce, SC.
 As such, the Commission has obligated its revenues to assist in funding these expansions by means of Junior Lien Bonds.
 The Commission's old indebtedness to the City of West Columbia for the 2002 Bond was elevated to Junior Lien status, and the new indebtedness regarding the State Revolving Fund (SRF) Loan also maintains Junior Lien Bond status.
-During FY 2021 (July 2020), the City of Cayce refunded its original 2009 SRF Loan associated with the Wastewater Treatment Facility with public debt.
+During fiscal year 2021 (July 2020), the City of Cayce refunded its original 2009 SRF Loan associated with the Wastewater Treatment Facility with public debt.
 This indebtedness also maintains Junior Lien Bond status.
 The bond indenture requires that debt service coverage for Junior Lien Bonds be maintained at 100%.
-The Commission has met and exceeded this requirement by maintaining Non-Parity Debt Service coverage, including tap fees, at 2.628, 3.087 and 3.157 for 2021, 2020 and 2019, respectively.
+The Commission has met and exceeded this requirement by maintaining Non-Parity Debt Service coverage, including tap fees, at 3.073, 2.628 and 3.087 for 2022, 2021 and 2020, respectively.

-The following table presents the net earnings available to service debt, with required earnings defined by the bond covenants as 120% of parity debt service and 100% of non-parity debt service:
+The following table presents the net earnings available to service debt, with required net earnings defined by the bond covenants as 120% of parity debt service and 100% of non-parity debt service: